cucla/Basics/Stack/README.md

 # Stack

-LIFO - a restricted linear list (addition and deletion of data is restricted to the top).<br>
+LIFO - a restricted linear list (addition and deletion of data is restricted to the end, called the top).<br>
 Basic operations:
 <ul>
   <li>Push - insert data.
 If there is not enough room, result in overflow</li>